edj-boston/project-euler/README.md

 [Golang](go)
 ------
 [Go](https://golang.org/) is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 Go is an open source project developed by a team at Google and many contributors from the open source community.

-Go is distributed under a BSD-style license.
+It is distributed under a BSD-style license.

 [JavaScript](javascript)